-Revenues from the airport segment constitute 70.2% of the total revenues of the Group (2012 = 72.5%).
-Aviation-related revenues remain the most important income stream of the Group notwithstanding the fact that the aviation charges to carriers have not changed since 2006.
+Revenues from the airport segment constitute 69.4% of the total revenues of the Group (2013 - 70.2%).
+Aviation-related revenues remain the most important income stream of the Group albeit the dependency on this revenue has for the first time fallen below 70% of total revenue in line with the Group's strategy.

-The revenues from the Retail and Property Segment increased by 21%.
-As mentioned earlier, this significant increase in revenue is mainly due to the rental income from SkyParks Business Centre.
-However, the additional passenger traffic over the previous year had also an impact on this segment with additional revenues from all retail and food and beverage outlets at the airport.
-The revenues from Retail and Property Segment constitute 29.1% (2012 - 26.7%) of the total revenue of the Group.
+The revenues from the Retail and Property Segment increased by 11.8%.
+As mentioned earlier, this significant increase in revenue is mainly due to the rental income from SkyParks Business Centre as well as from the increase of passenger traffic resulting in retail sales.
+The revenues from Retail and Property Segment constitute 29.7% (2013 - 29.1%) of the total revenue of the Group.